rohitrrk22/Deep-Learning/Deep_Learning_NLP/Spam_Filter_For_Quora_Questions/Readme.md

 # Spam Filter for Quora Questions using Transfer Learning

-       A Spam Question Classifier for Quora Questions using pretrained embedding like Glove,Bert,Word2Vec & FastText.
+       A Spam Question Classifier for Quora Questions using pretrained embeddings like Glove,Bert,Word2Vec & FastText.

 ## Requirements:
 * TensorFlow 2.x